tudorpintea999/eclipse-program-library/docs/src/confidential-token/deep-dive/overview.md

 by using _front-running_.
 Zero-knowledge proofs are verified with respect to the encrypted balance of an account.
 Suppose that a user Alice generates a proof with respect to her current encrypted account balance.
-If another user Bob transfers some tokesn to Alice, and Bob's transaction is processed first, then Alice's transaction will be rejected by the Token program as the proof will not verify with respect to the newly updated account state.
+If another user Bob transfers some tokens to Alice, and Bob's transaction is processed first, then Alice's transaction will be rejected by the Token program as the proof will not verify with respect to the newly updated account state.